Getting Started

 The router does not choose models, does not inspect prompt or response data, and does not perform inference.

-• Protection from host OS, hypervisor, and infrastructure access
+• Hardware-enforced memory isolation from host OS, hypervisor, and infrastructure

 Attestation and verification layer

-For every request, the execution environment produces attestation artifacts that prove:
+For TEE model requests, the execution environment produces attestation artifacts that prove:

 • The specified model ran inside a valid TEE